tethys-ts/tethysts/sphinx/source/usage_a.rst

 Public datasets
 ~~~~~~~~~~~~~~~
 Initialising the Tethys class without any parameters will pull down all public remotes and parse the associated dataset metadata.
 The datasets object is a list of dictionaries with a lot of metadata about each dataset.
-It should tell you practically all you need to know about data contained in the results (e.g. parameter, units, data licence, owner, etc).
+It should tell you practically all you need to know about the data contained in the results (e.g. parameter, units, data licence, owner, etc).
 Use normal python list comprehension to select the dataset(s) of interest:

 .. ipython:: python